-Learn the basis of version control via an hands-on 3-hours workshop using command line, R, RStudio or a web browser.
+On 25/05 learn the basis of version control via a hands-on 3.5-hours workshop using command line, R, RStudio or a web browser.

 Have you ever feared to mess up your code, to lose your development or to spend endless time to integrate a collaborator’s work?
 Then the answer for you is version control.